DAVIDIA......

 Intoxicating scent fills the air in June from inconspicuous creamy-yellow flowers.
 A large suckering shrub or small tree with lovely long thin silver-grey leaves.
 Easy to grow in full sun even on poor soil.
 It is also very tolerant of exposure to salt laden winds.

-EMBOTHRIUM 'Inca Flame'
+NEW EMBOTHRIUM 'Inca Flame'

 Back to Previous Page